EvaAlmansa/ColorizedMesh/README.md

 [Reference](http://www.open3d.org/docs/release/tutorial/geometry/mesh.html#Mesh-properties)

 A triangle mesh has several properties that can be tested:
-* the manifold property, where we can test the triangle mesh if it is edge manifold is_edge_manifold and if it is is_vertex_manifold.
+* the manifold property, where the triangle mesh has to be edge manifold and vertex manifold.
-* A triangle mesh is edge manifold, if each edge is bounding either one or two triangles.
+    - A triangle mesh is edge manifold, if each edge is bounding either one or two triangles.
-* Triangle mesh is vertex manifold if the star of the vertex is edge-manifold and edge-connected, e.g., two or more faces connected only by a vertex and not by an edge.
-Another property is the test of self-intersection.
+    - Triangle mesh is vertex manifold if the star of the vertex is edge-manifold and edge-connected, e.g., two or more faces connected only by a vertex and not by an edge.
+* Another property is the self-intersection.
 * A watertight mesh can be defined as a mesh that is edge manifold, vertex manifold and not self intersecting.
 * if it is orientable, i.e. the triangles can be oriented in such a way that all normals point towards the outside.